Flamer (novel): Controversy

-After a district parent filed a criminal complaint in August 2022 against Flamers inclusion in the Jordan High School library in Katy, Texas, district police temporarily removed the book for an investigation.
+After a district parent filed a criminal complaint in August 2022 against Flamer's inclusion in the Jordan High School library in Katy, Texas, district police temporarily removed the book for an investigation.
 The book had already been deemed appropriate for high schools by a book review committee in March, and the police concurred with the committee's evaluation of the book's content.

+Flamer was banned by the Siuslaw School District, in Oregon, and removed from the library in March 2025.
+In June 2025, the Harford County Board of Education in Maryland made Flamer the first book to be banned under a new district policy that allows parents to flag books they find objectionable, but the decision was reversed by the Maryland Board of Education.
+The book was also banned in Alberta and is to be removed from school libraries by October 2025.